Vladimirirr/Sealeded/articles/浏览器技术/WebComponents/index.md

 ## Custom elements

-- customElements.define(name, class, opts?) - defines a new custom element
+- `customElements.define(name: string, class: HTMLElement, { extends?: string })` - defines a new custom element
-- customElements.get(name) - returns the class of a custom element
+- `customElements.get(name: string)` - returns the class of a custom element
-- customElements.upgrade(elem) - tries to upgrade all elements containing shadow dom in the elem, even if they are not connected
+- `customElements.upgrade(elem: HTMLElement)` - tries to upgrade all elements containing shadow dom in the elem, even if they are not connected
-- customElements.whenDefined(name) - returns a promise that resolves when the element is defined
+- `customElements.whenDefined(name: string)` - returns a promise that resolves when the element is defined

 ### Upgrade of custom elements